October 19 2021

 In this article, we’ll discuss the advantages and applications of cloud-based versus on-device authentication.

 Scenario 1, cloud-based biometrics: You need to send a large sum of money to a friend.
 You access your bank via your mobile device or computer.
 First, your bank needs to double-check that you are the genuine account holder so it can authorize the transaction.
-To do this, it prompts you to iProov with Genuine Presence Assurance.
+To do this, it prompts you to iProov with Dynamic Liveness.
 You present your face to the user-facing camera and a short sequence of lights illuminate your face.
 The imagery and unique sequence of lights is sent to the server to be analyzed and verified against the image you provided at onboarding.
 This ensures you are the right person, a real person, and are authenticating right now.

 The entire authentication process happens server-side, independently from the device.
 This means that a device affected by malware, for example, will not compromise the authentication process.